 Private Keys– Private keys are the passcode to your wallet.
 Only the wallet owner should know the private keys.

-Public Keys– Refers to keys similar to a bank account number that wallet owners share with others so that they can receive crypto coins in their virtual wallet.
+Public Keys– Refers to keys similar to a bank account number that wallet owners share with others to receive crypto coins in their virtual wallet.

 ICO– ICO stands for initial coin offering.
 It is an unregulated method by which startups raise capital for a new cryptocurrency by issuing the coin or token to investors at a discounted price in exchange for another cryptocurrency or fiat.

 DeFi– It is a short form for Decentralized Finance.
-It refers to a form of finance that is not subject to central monetary authority or brokerage.
+It refers to a finance state not subject to central monetary authority or brokerage.

 HODL– Stands for ‘hold’ on for dear life.
 It is a term introduced by cryptocurrency investors as a misspelling for hold.
-It represents the practice of holding crypto assets in wallets instead of selling or trading with them.
+It represents holding crypto assets in wallets instead of selling or trading with them.

 Dapp– It is an abbreviation for decentralized applications.
 It is an application software similar to mobile applications or websites that runs on blockchain technology to communicate and manage a network.